 Working with our partners, we are developing plans to fund new projects in neuroscience, cancer, public health, children’s health and regenerative medicine.
 To do this we must raise more than £300m in the next five years.

-We work in close collaboration with the Addenbrooke’s Charitable Trust (ACT) and the Papworth Hospital Charity (PHC) targeting UK, Asia and USA markets for opportunities to develop the following plans:
+We work in close collaboration with the Addenbrooke’s Charitable Trust (ACT) and the Royal Papworth Hospital Charity (PHC) targeting UK, Asia and USA markets for opportunities to develop the following plans:

 Heart and Lung Research Institute

 The centrepiece of our strategic response to the global epidemic of cardiovascular disease is the establishment of a new Heart and Lung Research Institute on the Cambridge Biomedical Campus.
 The Institute is a partnership between the University of Cambridge and Royal Papworth Hospital – the UK’s largest specialist cardiorespiratory hospital and main heart and lung transplant centre.
 Located right next to the newly relocated Royal Papworth Hospital, which was officially opened by HM the Queen on 9 July 2019, the Institute will bring together world-renowned research and clinical expertise in cardiorespiratory medicine to rapidly translate scientific breakthroughs into new treatments.